resque/resque/README.markdown

 (Only supported with ruby >= 1.9).
-There are scenarios where it's helpful for the resque worker to run itself in the background (usually in combination with PIDFILE).
+There are scenarios where it's helpful for the resque worker to run itself in the background (usually in combination with PIDFILE and/or LOGFILE).
 Use the BACKGROUND option so that rake will return as soon as the worker is started.

-    $ PIDFILE=./resque.pid BACKGROUND=yes QUEUE=file_serve \
+    $ PIDFILE=./resque.pid LOGFILE=./resque.log BACKGROUND=yes \
-        rake environment resque:work
+        QUEUE=file_serve rake environment resque:work

 ### Polling frequency